Do You Have to Discard Sourdough Starter Daily?

 I don’t run a bakery at my house, and my family is fairly small.
 Even though I bake regularly, I couldn’t possibly use a cup of sourdough discard on a daily basis.

-However, to minimize waste, I keep much smaller amounts of my sourdough discard.
-Instead of 1/2 a cup twice daily, I only feed my starter 1/4 cup daily.
-This ensures I have a constant supply of sourdough starter when I need it, but it is also means my sourdough starter is slower and less active as a result.
+To minimize waste, I keep much smaller amounts of my sourdough discard.
+Instead of 1/2 a cup twice daily, I only feed my starter 1/4 cup once in the mornings.
+This ensures I have a constant supply of sourdough starter when I need it.
+Unfortunately, it is also means my sourdough starter is slower and less active as a result.

-If you reduce your feedings to daily 1/4 cup amounts and it still feels like you’re baking too much, you can further reduce your feedings to weekly if you keep your starter in the fridge rather than on the countertop.
+If you don’t want to discard sourdough starter daily, scale back your feedings by 1/4 cup amounts.
+Still feels like you’re baking too much?
+You can further reduce your feedings to a weekly basis if you keep your starter in the fridge rather than on the countertop.

 What Do You Want to Make?

 Sourdough starters require regular feedings to stay active.
-If you don’t discard the excess, eventually you’ll have more starter than your feedings can sustain.
-After a few days, your daily 1/4 cup flour and water won’t be enough to feed your entire jar of starter, and your starter will be slow and sluggish, not much better than discard itself.
+If you don’t get rid of the excess, eventually you’ll have more starter than your feedings can sustain.
+After a few days, your daily 1/4 cup flour and water won’t be enough to sustain your entire jar of starter, and your starter will be slow and sluggish, not much better than discard itself.

 But that’s not necessarily a bad thing, depending on what you want to bake with it.

-Although you will definitely need an active, well-maintained starter for certain artisan-style sourdough recipes, you can still make tasty bread with a sluggish, slow starter.
+Although you need an active, well-maintained starter for certain artisan breads, you can still make tasty bread with a sluggish, slow starter so you don’t have to discard sourdough starter daily.

 In fact, many of my favorite sourdough bread recipes use discard for flavoring to give bread that classic tang.
 To get a better rise in the oven, these recipes combine sourdough discard with commercial yeast.
 No need to worry about timing your baking with your starter feedings.